 “The predictive fall leaf map helps potential travelers, photographers, and leaf peepers determine the precise future date that the leaves will peak in each area of the continental United States,” data scientist Wes Melton said in a statement.

-For example, on September 10, the map shows that only parts of Colorado, northern New Mexico, Minnesota, New York, and Vermont will be showing minimal changes in their foliage.
-But by October 8, the leaves in those prime leaf-peeping areas will be at their peak, while everywhere else in the United States except for its southernmost states will have partially changed foliage.
+While no weather prediction tool can be 100 percent accurate, this interactive fall color map shows you the best opportunities for when and where leaves will be near peak, at peak, and past peak this year as you move the slider at the bottom of the map between weeks throughout the season.For example, on September 7, 2019, the map shows that only parts of Colorado, Wyoming, Utah, Idaho, Montana, Michigan, Minnesota, New York, New Hampshire, Maine, and Vermont will be showing minimal changes in their foliage.
+But by October 5, the leaves in those prime leaf-peeping states will be at their peak, while everywhere else in the United States except for the southern half of the country will see at least minimally changed foliage.

 To see when the foliage near you (or your favorite fall destination) will change this year, visit the map at SmokyMountains.com.